Let’s take a lighthearted look at ITIL change management.

 Their system admin, Angus Rumbledoor, assigned the implementation of the change to Garry’s friend and colleague Ermione, who was considered one of the most capable employees.
 And Don, another friend of Garry’s, got to help her.

 Although Garry really couldn’t understand why, since Don while being a good IT specialist was quite clumsy.
 And Ermione would do well anyway.
 But still, he was sure that his colleagues would manage splendidly.

-The whole change process was carried out in the company’s ITSM tool – ServiceNow.
+The whole ITIL change management process was carried out in the company’s ITSM tool – ServiceNow.
 The implementation plan was also stored within it.
 However, ServiceNow did not track the implementation steps themselves (which Don and Ermione needed to follow).
 They could make work notes in the corresponding change task enough.

 They needed to do a lot: select servers, deal with the vendor, receive the delivery, check whether the delivered items were in one piece, install the servers, etc. So, it didn’t help much just to write who did what.
 They needed their tool to be more interactive and useful – to help them with planning and send alerts if they didn’t do what they should have.
 So, instead of using work notes in the change task, Don and Ermione used an external tool to help them track their progress.

-Chapter IV: The consequence of change
+Chapter IV: The consequence of change (without ITIL change management)

 After Garry’s friends had carried out the work, one more important step had to happen.
 The review.